allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 [Dyld sources](https://opensource.apple.com/source/dyld/) contain
 an&nbsp;`update_dyld_shared_cache` tool source code.
 Unfortunately this tool uses some Apple-private libraries, I&nbsp;was not able to compile it on my system.
-By the pure accident I&nbsp;found, that this tool is available in every macOS High Sierra in `/usr/bin/update_dyld_shared_cache`.
+By pure accident I&nbsp;found that this tool is available in every macOS High Sierra in `/usr/bin/update_dyld_shared_cache`.
 Also the [`man update_dyld_shared_cache`](http://www.manpagez.com/man/1/update_dyld_shared_cach e/) was present – this made the cache rebuild even simpler.

-`update_dyld_shared_cache` sources showed that the tool generates dyld closures cache only for a&nbsp;set of predefined system apps.
+`update_dyld_shared_cache` sources showed that it generates dyld closures cache only for a&nbsp;set of predefined system apps.
 I&nbsp;could modify the tool binary to use my test app, but I&nbsp;ended up renaming my test app to `Calculator.app` and moving it to `/Applications` – simple, but effective.

 I updated the dyld closure cache: